lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 Public Functions
 ================

-The first section should be the layer that the function resides in.
+The first section should be the layer that which the function resides.
 The second section should be separated by snakecase and have the library the function is a part of.
 The third section should also be separated by snakecase and describe the functions purpose.
 If there are multiple words in the third section they should be written in CamelCase.
 Ex